ROGERS PLAZA

 The Rogers chain was acquired by Richmond, Virginia-based Best Products in 1982.
 In 1985, they rebranded all Rogers locations as Best Products stores.
 This chain went bankrupt in 1997.
 Its ROGERS PLAZA space was sectioned into four new stores, with the largest being a (28,000 square foot), Columbus, Ohio-based Big Lots.

-ROGERS PLAZA, owned by Hartford, Connecticut-based Hutensky Capital Partners, underwent a major renovation, which got underway in August 2001.
+In August 2001, ROGERS PLAZA was owned by Hartford, Connecticut-based Hutensky Capital Partners.
+They started a major mall renovation.
 Montgomery Ward, the west anchor, had been vacant since March.
-It was demolished and replaced by a (25,100 square foot) A.J.
+The building was demolished and replaced by a (25,100 square foot) A.J.
 Wright Family Apparel and (53,400 square foot) Family Fare supermarket.

-The 6.4 million dollar renovation also included new storefronts and canopies for the north-facing front of the mall, with the interior mallway being spruced-up, as well.
-The renewed retail center, now officially known as ROGERS PLAZA TOWN CENTER, was dedicated October 31, 2002.
-The complex encompassed 325,700 leasable square feet.
+The 6.4 million dollar refurbishment added new storefronts and canopies for the north-facing front of the mall, with the interior mallway being spruced-up, as well.
+The renewed retail center, now officially known as ROGERS PLAZA TOWN CENTER, was dedicated on October 31, 2002.
+The complex encompassed approximately 325,700 leasable square feet.

 Chicago-based WexTrust Capital bought the shopping center in December 2004.
-The company was soon embroiled in a pyramid investment scandal, with the ROGERS PLAZA property in foreclosure by early 2009.
+The company was soon embroiled in a pyramid investment scandal, with ROGERS PLAZA TOWN CENTER in foreclosure by early 2009.
 It was acquired by San Antonio's Sun Valley Limited in June 2012.
+Sun Valley Limited merged with another San Antonio-based company in 2022.
+Spigal Properties became the mall's new owner.

 Sources: